 3.5.
 Physical dimensions of passenger car tyres

 3.5.1.
-The following paragraphs describe in detail the requirements for determining the physical dimensions of pneumatic tyres according to this regulation.
+The following paragraphs describe in detail the requirements for determining the physical dimensions of passenger car tyres according to this regulation.
 The characteristics to be determined are the overall width, and the outside diameter.
 If these characteristics are within the specified tolerances, the physical dimensions of the tyre are acceptable.

 3.5.2.
 Definitions (see paragraph 2. of this regulation for detailed definitions of various terms)